shuhaowu/projecto/README.md

     SECRET_KEY = "{generate a random string please :)}"

+Without this, you will not be able to run unittests.

 You can also override anything in settings.py here.
 However, you must have `SECRET_KEY` set.